 Screw The Cubicle has provided an update on their business!

-8 months ago, we followed up with Screw The Cubicle to see how they've been doing since we published this article.
+About 1 year ago, we followed up with Screw The Cubicle to see how they've been doing since we published this article.

 Did you know that brands using Klaviyo average a 95x ROI?